Laden VS USA

 Laden VS USA (Chinese: 本·拉登世紀大挑戰：Laden VS USA; pinyin: Běn Lādēng shìjì dàtiǎozhàn; lit.
 Bin Laden's Challenge of the Century) is a LCD handheld electronic game supposedly created by Chinese company Panyu Gaming Electronic Co.
 Ltd..
 It is unknown if the company actually manufactured the game due to mass counterfeiting in China.
 Laden VS USA was also released in two different designs.
 The game is based on the 9/11 attacks and features pictures of the actual wreckage on the packaging.
 Laden VS USA also bears the marks of "Made in China" and "Ages 5 and Up" on the packaging.

 Laden VS USA has received negative reviews and is very controversial.
 The game has also been banned from two stores; one in Warrington, Cheshire, England, and the other in Brooklyn, New York, United States.

 Gameplay

 The player controls a submarine travelling across the bottom of the screen shooting at fighter jets flying by.
-The game is divided into 20 levels and automatically levels you up to the next.
+The game is divided into 20 levels and automatically levels the player up to the next.
 When a level is completed, the game plays a pinging version of "Deck the Halls".
 The higher the level, the more difficult the game becomes.
 Laden VS USA is based on the 9/11 incident in 2001, all superimposed over a 9/11 photograph.
 Although the game is about the 9/11 attacks, the instructions on the back of the packaging appear to have been lifted word for word from the blurb of a boxing game, and the gameplay is seemingly unrelated.

+The actual built-in game is a bootleg copy of Submarine Battle (CG-330), a handheld game released by Casio in 1983; Submarine Battle was frequently bootlegged on handheld devices around this time period.
+Due to the generic nature of the gameplay premise, it is unclear if the game is intended to be pro or anti-America, and was possibly left intentionally vague (as the handheld is known to have been sold in both the U.S. and Pakistan).